 CAFM-Blog.de | The dark side of CAFM and SAP: What nobody tells you

-A key point is user-friendliness: While many CAFM systems are designed to offer intuitive user interfaces, can be overwhelming for new users.
+A key point is user-friendliness: while many CAFM systems are designed to offer intuitive user interfaces, SAP can be overwhelming for new users.
 A report by Gartner shows that 45% of SAP users find the steepness of the learning curve overwhelming.
 This makes it clear why many companies are looking for SAP alternatives.

 "The secret of getting ahead is starting.” — Mark Twain